 Wilhelm: I’d like to see more travel books written by women, not just blogs.
 Is it because women aren’t getting the attention they deserve, or because they’re focusing on other topics?
 Do they think travel writing isn’t serious, or that they don’t have enough clout?
 Being self-critical is wonderful, but it would be nice if we weren’t the only ones being self-critical.

 Frommer: I’ve found that the quality of the writing has plummeted over the years.
 I’ve gotten pitches where I’ve seen sentences that don’t have a verb in them.
 It’s cliché ridden, it’s grammatically incorrect, is not done with an eye toward history and culture and accuracy.
 More than 50 percent of our writers are women.
 Regardless of gender, writers need to focus on the craft.

-Stay tuned for part two in our series, which will look at how the digital world has shaped travel writing, the role of influencers post-pandemic, how to make travel writing more inclusive, and how we as storytellers should guide the conversation on safety and environmental sustainability.
+Check out part two in our series, which looks at how the digital world has shaped travel writing, the role of influencers post-pandemic, how to make travel writing more inclusive, and how we as storytellers should guide the conversation on safety and environmental sustainability.